Microscopic Derivation of Time-dependent Point Interactions: Approximation of the Effective Dynamics

-Before doing that, we have however to formulate a technical lemma concerning the approximation of functions evolved with $ e^{-i \mathcal{H}_{\beta} (t-s)} $ or, more in general, with $ \mathcal{V}_n(t,s) $: it is indeed obvious from the charge equation \eqref{eq:charge eq} or its step-function counterpar \eqref{eq:qapprox eq} that if the initial datum $ \psi $ at $ t = 0 $ is a smooth function vanishing at the origin, then it immediately develops a singular part proportional to the charge $ q(t) $ solving such equations.
-In other words, even though $ q(0) = 0$, at later times this is not typically the case.
-However, for small times, such a singular part is $ L^2$-small and therefore one can approximate the evolution of $ \psi $ with an $ H^2$-function vanishing at $ 0 $ with a small error.
+Before doing that, we have however to formulate a technical lemma concerning the approximation of functions evolved with $ e^{-i \mathcal{H}_{\beta} (t-s)} $ or, more in general, with $ \mathcal{V}_n(t,s) $, which is simply a consequence of the density of $ \mathcal{D} $ in $ L^2(\R^3) $.
+We state a quantitative bound however for concreteness.